zsgalusz/yoshi/YOSHI_SERVER.md

 });
 ```

-- Different return values should be supported, similarly to how it's done in [polkadot](https://github.com/lukeed/polkadot).
-For example, returning an object/array will send it as a JSON response.
-See [polka/send-type](https://github.com/lukeed/polka/tree/master/packages/send-type#data-detections) for more types we can support.
 - Runtime and 404 errors from route functions should show verbose responses in development.
 Currently, a blank page is shown.
 We should show verbose and pretty error pages, similar to [youch](https://github.com/poppinss/youch).

 ### Issues / notes